Remote Coaching and Managing Best Practices

 Implementing a performance management tool is a great first step.
 A robust system will allow you to track employee progress and engagement on projects, check in regularly, and maintain ongoing conversations—all conveniently online.
 To make the most of a performance management tool, utilize the following steps:

-- Implement 1-on-1 Strategy: Determine frequency (weekly is recommended), schedule recurring meetings (between 30 and 90 minutes), implement a form of documentation (BerniePortal offers this very tool), and document the process expectations (when agendas should be sent and when follow-ups should be delivered).
+- Implement 1-on-1 Strategy: Determine frequency (weekly is recommended), schedule recurring meetings (between 30 and 90 minutes), implement a form of documentation, and document the process expectations (when agendas should be sent and when follow-ups should be delivered).

 - Conduct Regular 1-on-1s: The best way to discuss issues, develop relationships, and make sure employees’ goals are being met is by holding 1-on-1 meetings.
 We recommend conducting these over video calls (if possible) for better communication and connection.